ultralytics/xview-yolov3/README.md

 ## Starting the Training

 Once the xView data is downloaded and placed in the expected directory, you can **start training** by executing the `train.py` script.
-You will need to configure the path to your xView data within the script:

-- Modify line 41 for local machine execution.
-- Modify line 43 if you are training in a cloud environment like [Google Colab](https://docs.ultralytics.com/integrations/google-colab/) or [Kaggle](https://docs.ultralytics.com/integrations/kaggle/).
+Configure the `train_path` values in `train.py` for your local machine or cloud environment, such as [Google Colab](https://docs.ultralytics.com/integrations/google-colab/) or [Kaggle](https://docs.ultralytics.com/integrations/kaggle/).

 ```bash
 python train.py